Fairbourne: History

 Fairbourne is part of the historic county of Meirionnydd.
 The area was originally salt marshes and slightly higher grazing lands.
 Before development began in the mid-19th century, there were three farms on the land.
 The coastal area was originally known as Morfa Henddol, while the promontory outcrop now occupied by the Fairbourne Hotel was called Ynysfaig.

-Circa 1865, Solomon Andrews, a Welsh entrepreneur, purchased the promontory.
-Over the next few years, he built a seawall for tidal protection and several houses.
+Around 1865, Solomon Andrews, a Welsh entrepreneur, purchased the promontory.
+Over the next few years, he built a sea wall for tidal protection and several houses.
 To facilitate this, he built a gauge horse-drawn tramway from the main railway to the site in order to bring in building materials.
 In 1916, the tramway was converted to a gauge steam railway.
-The wealthy flour-maker Sir Arthur McDougall had been looking for a country estate but when he discovered this area, he soon conceived of it as a seaside resort.
-In July 1895, Arthur McDougall purchased a substantial acreage from land speculators, which he enlarged by additional lots the following year.
+The wealthy flour-maker Sir Arthur McDougall had been looking for a country estate, but when he discovered this area, he soon conceived of it as a seaside resort.
+In July 1895, McDougall purchased a substantial acreage from land speculators, which he enlarged by additional lots the following year.
 He then immediately hired a builder to begin the development of a model seaside resort.

 Unusually for Gwynedd county, the village has no official Welsh-language name.
-Unlike most of Gwynedd, where Welsh is the majority language, English is the predominant language in Fairbourne with most of its inhabitants coming from or descended from those who came from England.
+Unlike most of Gwynedd, where Welsh is the majority language, English is the predominant language in Fairbourne; most of its inhabitants come from or are descended from those who came from England.

-Sea level rise management
+Management of rise in sea level

 Fairbourne had been identified as unsustainable to defend, given predicted sea level rise.
 The best estimate was that the area would be abandoned between 2052 and 2062.
 This was based on a rise in critical sea level of 0.5 m.
 However, based on current rates of sea level rise it would take 100 to 200 years from 2014 to reach 0.5 metres.
-There was an intent to maintain defences of the village for a period of only 40 years from 2014.
+It was intended to maintain the village's sea defences for only 40 years from 2014.
 This policy of managed retreat was strongly opposed by local residents.

+2021

 In November 2021, government officials declared that by 2052, it would no longer be safe/sustainable to live in the village.
 This has been disputed by a number of research reports.